Ergodic Theory on Stationary Random Graphs: Connections with other notions

 \section{Connections with other notions}

 As we will see, the concept of stationary random graph can be linked to various notions.
 In the context of bounded degree, stationary random graphs generalize unimodular random graphs \cite{AL07}.
-Stationary random graphs are closely related to graphed equivalence relation with an harmonic measure, see \cite{Pau99}.
-We however think that the probabilistic Definition \ref{seuldef} is more natural and shed some additional light on the concept.
+Stationary random graphs are closely related to graphed equivalence relations with a harmonic measure, see \cite{Kai01,Pau99}.
+We however think that the probabilistic Definition \ref{seuldef} is more natural for our applications.